Free Trial

 • Interested in L'Oreal?
 Here are five stocks we like better.

-Shares of L'Oreal SA (OTCMKTS:LRLCY - Get Free Report) passed below its fifty day moving average during trading on Friday .
+L'Oreal SA (OTCMKTS:LRLCY - Get Free Report)'s share price passed below its fifty day moving average during trading on Friday .
 The stock has a fifty day moving average of $89.81 and traded as low as $86.31.
 L'Oreal shares last traded at $86.87, with a volume of 84,632 shares traded.

-LRLCY has been the topic of a number of recent analyst reports.
+Several equities research analysts have commented on LRLCY shares.
 JPMorgan Chase & Co. upgraded L'Oreal from an "underweight" rating to a "neutral" rating in a research report on Thursday, July 31st.
-Jefferies Financial Group lowered L'Oreal from a "hold" rating to an "underperform" rating in a research report on Tuesday.
+Jefferies Financial Group lowered L'Oreal from a "hold" rating to an "underperform" rating in a research report on Tuesday, September 16th.
 Finally, Barclays lowered L'Oreal from an "overweight" rating to an "underweight" rating in a research report on Tuesday, July 15th.
-One equities research analyst has rated the stock with a Strong Buy rating, one has given a Buy rating, four have assigned a Hold rating and two have assigned a Sell rating to the company's stock.
-According to MarketBeat.com, the company currently has a consensus rating of "Hold".
+One research analyst has rated the stock with a Strong Buy rating, one has assigned a Buy rating, four have assigned a Hold rating and two have assigned a Sell rating to the company.
+According to MarketBeat, the company presently has a consensus rating of "Hold".

 L'Oreal Price Performance